TradeLogDEV/TradeLog/README.md

 The initial stable Windows release of TradeLog.

-See the **[Releases](../../releases)** page for downloads and release notes.
+See the **[Releases](../../releases)** page for downloads, installers, and release notes.

 ---

-## Contributing

-Suggestions, bug reports, and feature requests are welcome.
+## Bug Reports & Feature Requests

-If you find a bug or have an idea for improving TradeLog, please open an issue and provide as much relevant information as possible.
+If you encounter a bug or have an idea for improving TradeLog, please open an issue in the GitHub repository.

-Please note that the TradeLog source code is subject to the license included in this repository.
+When reporting a bug, please include:

+- What happened
+- What you expected to happen
+- Steps to reproduce the issue
+- Any relevant screenshots or error messages

 ---

 ## License

-TradeLog is distributed under the **TradeLog Source-Available License**.
+TradeLog is distributed under the **TradeLog Software License**.

-The license permits personal and internal use, study, modification, and improvement of the software while placing restrictions on redistribution, publication, commercial use, and the use of the TradeLog name and branding.
+TradeLog is provided free of charge for personal and non-commercial use.
+Redistribution, repackaging, modification, commercial use, and use of the TradeLog name and branding are subject to the terms of the license.

 See the [`LICENSE`](LICENSE) file for the complete terms.